davidvkimball/astro-chiri/src/content/posts/_astro-suite-vault-minimal-guide.md

 Both of these work together so you're default screen is a `.base` file that's a directory of all of your blog posts, listed in reverse-chronological order.
 You're able to customize the note properties in the views to your liking.

+The Base is nested within a folder called `_bases` because Astro will ignore files and folders with an underscore prefix, letting you use this for Obsidian without processing it for the live site.

 ### Minimal Theme Settings, Disable Tabs, and Hider

 As mentioned earlier, these plugins keep you focused and distraction-free while allowing for customization of your experience.